 An initial review of the available sites in Fall 2020 reduced the number of potential future landfill sites to four (Keaau, Upland Kahuku 1 and Upland Pupukea 1 and 2) based on sites short-listed in the 2017 landfill siting report.
 However, additional review in January 2021 determined that a more thorough review and evaluation of new locations island-wide with respect to Act 73 is warranted.
-The City is currently engaged in completing a review of available locations and is developing a new Mayor's Advisory Committee on Landfill Site Selection.

-On April 27, 2021, ENV presented an update on integrated solid waste management and progress towards a future landfill site at a joint City Council meeting.
+On April 27, 2021, ENV presented an update on integrated solid waste management and progress towards a future landfill site at a joint City Council committee meeting.
 ENV shared a preliminary map showing areas compliant with Act 73 where a landfill could potentially be located.
-The consultant is further refining the areas with respect to Act 73 and other constraints.
+The consultant further refined the areas with respect to Act 73 and other constraints.